 8 Lucky Foods to Eat During the Lunar New Year

 You are what you eat — perhaps especially during the Lunar New Year.
 In our last post, we talked about how you can up your luck, and eating certain foods is one of them.
-Here are eight eats to feed your fortune as you ring in the Year of the Rooster.
+Here are eight eats to feed your fortune as you ring in the New Year.

 The centerpiece in many Chinese New Year feasts, dumplings are considered lucky because of their resemblance to an ancient Chinese currency, the ingot.
 For extra luck, you might throw a coin or date (a symbol of success) into the dumpling mix.
 Whomever receives the coin- or date-laden jiao zhi is said to have prosperity for the year.